+'''

 (Ref.: 11 Miss.
 Admin.
 Code Pt.
 2, R. 1.3.I(2).)

+'''

-- 1.14 Compliance with the conditions of this permit shall be deemed compliance with any applicable requirements as of the date of permit issuance upon satisfying one of the following conditions: - (a) Such applicable requirements are included and are specifically identified in the permit; or - (b) The Permit Board, in acting on the permit application or revision, determines in writing that other requirements specifically identified are not applicable to the permittee and the permit includes such determination (or a concise summary thereof).
+1.14 Compliance with the conditions of this permit shall be deemed compliance with any applicable requirements as of the date of permit issuance where such applicable requirements are included and are specifically identified in the permit or where the permit contains a determination, or summary thereof, by the Permit Board that requirements specifically identified previously are not applicable to the source.

-- 1.15 Nothing in this permit shall alter or affect the following: - (a) The provisions of Section 303 of the Federal Act (emergency orders), including the authority of the Administrator under that section;

-- (b) The liability of an owner or operator of a source for any violation of applicable requirements prior to or at the time of permit issuance; - (c) The applicable requirements of the acid rain program, consistent with Section 408(a) of the Federal Act. - (d) The ability of EPA to obtain information from a source pursuant to Section 114 of the Federal Act.
+- 1.15 Nothing in this permit shall alter or affect the following: - (a) the provisions of Section 303 of the Federal Act (emergency orders), including the authority of the Administrator under that section; - (b) the liability of an owner or operator of a source for any violation of applicable requirements prior to or at the time of permit issuance; - (c) the applicable requirements of the acid rain program, consistent with Section 408(a) of the Federal Act. - (d) the ability of EPA to obtain information from a source pursuant to Section 114 of the Federal Act.

-1.16 The permittee shall comply with the requirement to register a Risk Management Plan if permittee's facility is required to register such a plan pursuant to Section 112(r) of the Federal Act.
+1.16 The permittee shall comply with the requirement to register a Risk Management Plan if permittee's facility is required pursuant to Section 112(r) of the Act to register such a plan.